Max Kepler Preview, Player Props: Twins vs. Rangers

 Rangers Pitching Rankings

-- The pitching staff for the Rangers has a collective 8.4 K/9, which ranks 22nd in MLB.

-- The Rangers' 4.11 team ERA ranks 14th across all league pitching staffs.
+- The Rangers' 4.08 team ERA ranks 14th among all MLB pitching staffs.

-- Rangers pitchers combine to allow 147 total home runs at a clip of 1.1 per game (to rank 12th in baseball).
+- The Rangers rank 12th in baseball in home runs surrendered (154 total, 1.2 per game).

-- In his most recent outing on Tuesday against the Arizona Diamondbacks, the left-hander went eight scoreless innings while surrendering four hits.
+- In his last time out on Saturday against the Minnesota Twins, the right-hander threw seven innings, giving up two earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.